 Rapid Re-Housing is an intervention designed to help individuals and families to quickly exit homelessness and return to permanent housing.
 Rapid Re-Housing assistance is offered without preconditions (such as employment, income, absence of criminal record, or sobriety) and the resources and services provided are tailored to the unique needs of the household.
-The core components of a Rapid Re-Housing program are:

 Participants in Rapid Re-Housing programs are assisted in locating a dwelling unit of their choice in the community that meets program eligibility requirements.
 For the dwelling unit to be eligible in the program, the unit must pass a Housing Quality Standards (HQS) Inspection.
 The rent for the unit must also be determined to be reasonable in comparison to other unassisted units similar in location, size, unit type, age, unit amenities and property facilities.